Back to all posts

 Is it futureproof?

 Subscription software (SaaS) means you can easily change platforms if you’re not happy.
 Whilst this is reassuring, it shouldn’t be your plan.
 Changing software can be disruptive and costly.
-Choose a solution that works for you now and a few years in the future.
+Choose a solution that works for you now and in a few years in the future.
 Make sure it has enough bandwidth for your best projections, but can scale back if you need to.

 Questions to ask vendors